CampusDiscover - Campus info & social discovery App

 Navigation Hierarchy Refinement

-After iterating on the Campus Board page, I noticed I had enlarged the selected tab in the top navigation.
-I realized the nav’s job is simply to indicate the current section, not compete for users’ attention with the board content.
-To strengthen visual hierarchy, I reverted the selected tab to the same size while keeping its state clear, so attention stays on the posts below.
+After iterating on the Campus Board page, I realized the enlarged selected tab in the top navigation was competing with the board content.
+I reverted the selected tab to the same size and kept the active state clear, so attention stays on the posts and the visual hierarchy is stronger.

-After iterating on the Campus Board page, I noticed I had enlarged the selected tab in the top navigation.
-I realized the nav’s job is simply to indicate the current section, not compete for users’ attention with the board content.
-To strengthen visual hierarchy, I reverted the selected tab to the same size while keeping its state clear, so attention stays on the posts below.
+After iterating on the Campus Board page, I realized the enlarged selected tab in the top navigation was competing with the board content.
+I reverted the selected tab to the same size and kept the active state clear, so attention stays on the posts and the visual hierarchy is stronger.

-After iterating on the Campus Board page, I noticed I had enlarged the selected tab in the top navigation.
-I realized the nav’s job is simply to indicate the current section, not compete for users’ attention with the board content.
-To strengthen visual hierarchy, I reverted the selected tab to the same size while keeping its state clear, so attention stays on the posts below.
+After iterating on the Campus Board page, I realized the enlarged selected tab in the top navigation was competing with the board content.
+I reverted the selected tab to the same size and kept the active state clear, so attention stays on the posts and the visual hierarchy is stronger.

 High-Fidelity Design